livvyton/weather-music-affect/README.md

 * The question I wanted to answer is if climate has an effect on peoples music choice.
 Please find the following two hypothesis for this analysis.

-* h0 : Weather has no effect on music choice
+- h0 : Weather has no effect on music choice
-* h1 : Weather has an effect on music choice
+- h1 : Weather has an effect on music choice

-* I will test this hypothesis by using the top 200 daily Spotify charts and world weather API to see if there is a link between the climates and music choice.
+I will test this hypothesis by using the top 200 daily Spotify charts and world weather API to see if there is a link between the climates and music choice.

 ## Data Preparation

 ### Overview:

-* What is your dataset about?
-- the dataset consists of the top 200 daily charts for each European Country
+The dataset consists of the top 200 daily charts for each European Country
 * Where/how did you obtain your dataset?
 	* Webscraper for Spotify csvs
 	* [Spotify API](https://developer.spotify.com/documentation/web-api/)